pay off debt

 How To Pay Off Debt For Good

-There are two main methods of paying off your debt for good.
-There is the avalanche method and the snowball method.
-You also have to keep an eye on your credit score and maintain a careful budget in order to get out of debt.
+There are two main methods of paying off debt for good: the avalanche method and the snowball method.
+To get out of debt, you must also monitor your credit score and maintain a careful budget.

 This guide on how to pay off debt will help you get your head back above water financially.